Painted by Henri Rousseau, 1910

 to the instrument's gay airs.

 Furthermore, Yadwigha is no fantasy--she was a real friend of Rousseau's.
 To most male painters of his era, women were wives, lovers, prostitutes, models and muses, but rarely close friends.
 Rousseau, however, was known as an exception.
-There's no documentation proving that Yadwigha really told him she fell asleep on her sofa and dreamed anything like this, but it may well be just that--a real dream, just not the painter's!
-The Dream may be a cross-gender collaboration.
+There's no documentation proving that Yadwigha really told him she fell asleep on her sofa and dreamed anything like this, but it may well be exactly what Rousseau said--a real dream, just not the painter's!
+The Dream may be a pioneering cross-gender collaboration.

 I think The Dream's fame is partly because its lush, private dreamworld isn't simple voyeurism: it pleases both viewer AND dreamer.
 Yadwigha's getting serenaded and treated like a love goddess on her divan... and we want to be there too, whether as her or her lover.
 Male or female, painter or dreamer, we all identify.
 That may be due to Rousseau's skill, or to the strength of a forgotten woman's dream... or the power of a friendship their contemporaries failed to grasp.